 Q: How many treatments are required?

 A: Treatments typically involve a series of 8 sessions — once or twice a week.
 Improvement is typically observed after the fifth session.
-It’s important to keep the appointments recommended by your doctor in order to hit the bacteria at their peak of light sensitivity.
+It’s important to keep the appointments recommended by your doctor to hit the bacteria at their peak of light sensitivity.

 Q: What about home use acne phototherapy?

 A: Acne phototherapy is based on the fact that light in a certain wavelength (Blue =425nm) reacts with a certain compound that the acne bacteria produce.
-The reaction between the light ad this specific compound produces another chemical that kills the bacteria. (porphyrins) start a chemical reaction that will destruct the bacteria.
+The reaction between the light ad this specific compound produces another chemical that kills the bacteria. (porphyrins) start a chemical reaction that will destroy the bacteria.
 The first FDA cleared high-intensity Blue Light systems ClearLight/iClear By CureLight Medical) proved high efficacy in acne treatment.
 Unfortunately, most blue light anti-acne home devices emit a low intensity of blue light and thus provide low efficacy.
 Although they’re not as effective as clinic-based devices, they’re a good alternative.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.